abidh/llvm-project/flang/docs/DebugGeneration.md

 are not constant values but point to a compiler generated variable.

-The `DeclareOp` in this case points to a `ShapeOp` and we can walk the chain to get the value that represents the array bound in som dimension.
+The `DeclareOp` in this case points to a `ShapeOp` and we can walk the chain to get the value that represents the array bound in any dimension.
 We will create a compiler-generaed variable that will point to that location and that variable will be used in the DISubrange.

 #### Assumed Size